ydprtm/pc_control_tutorials/boost_asio_serial_tutorial/README.md

 serial.set_option(boost::asio::serial_port_base::stop_bits(boost::asio::serial_port_base::stop_bits::one));
 ```

 uses `serial`'s `set_option()` member function to set the serial port's baud rate, character size, parity, and number of stop bits as 115200 bps, 8 bits, no parity, and one stop bit, respectively. `set_option()` is a function template and has 2 overloads.
-Here, it is used with one parameter, `const SettableSerialPortOption& option` and does not return any values. `option` is the option value to be set on the serial port.
+Here, it is used with one parameter, `const SettableSerialPortOption& option`, and does not return any values. `option` is the option value to be set on the serial port.
 More information about `set_option()` can be found here [here](https://www.boost.org/doc/libs/1_70_0/doc/html/boost_asio/reference/basic_serial_port/set_option/overload1.html).

 The line